shearwavesplitter/AlpEventDownloader/README.md

 ## Potential pitfalls
 * Running multiple instances should be OK (just set mode to continue and summary files will contain events from both instances)
-* "missing_val" functionality hasn't been tested"
+* "missing_val" functionality hasn't been tested

 ## To do
 * Include instructions for getting token for restricted data access